 For "closed" and "heat exchanger" systems, you'll need the Expansion and Purge Kit (EPK).
 This consists of an expansion tank, an air eliminator, fill and drain valves, a pressure gauge and a pressure relief valve.
-The EPK is pretty much factory assembled.
-You'll have to screw the expansion tank into the bottom of the air eliminator because the tank is shipped in a separate box, but that is a simple operation.
+The EPK is factory assembled, except for the expansion tank which is shipped in a separate box.
+That tank will often screw into the bottom of the air eliminator.
+Or, it may be installed "in-line" at some other convenient spot in the plumbing.
+Either way, mounting it is a simple operation.

-The EPK makes it very easy to fill and simultaneously purge air from your newly installed tubing, and the expansion tank component acts as a sort of "shock absorber" in a closed system.
+The EPK is designed to supply fluid to a closed or heat exchanger system.
+Simultaneously, it purges air from your newly installed tubing.
+The expansion tank mentioned above acts as a sort of "shock absorber".
 When water heats up, it expands.
 The flexible membrane in the tank absorbs that expansion.

-In addition, the pressure gauge in the EPK helps you charge the system with the proper 15-20 PSI, and during the life of the system, lets you know when more fluid needs to be added by indicating a pressure drop below 10 PSI.
+In addition, the pressure gauge in the EPK helps you charge the system with the proper 15-20 PSI (pounds per square inch) and during the life of the system, lets you know when more fluid needs to be added by indicating a pressure drop below 10 PSI.